Top Things to Do in Australia

 Wet Tropics of Queensland

 Verdant and ancient, the Wet Tropics of Queensland are the hothouse of Australian flora and fauna.
-Three thousand plant species, hundreds of mammal types, and over half the country's recorded birds inhabit the tangled rain forests north, south, and west of Cairns, on Australia's far north-eastern coast.
+Three thousand plant species, hundreds of mammal types, and over half the country's recorded birds inhabit the tangled rain forests north, south, and west of Cairns, on Australia's far northeastern coast.
 The remarkable tree kangaroo and the green possum are found only in this World Heritage area.
 Reptile residents of the Wet Tropics vary in size from inches-long geckos to 7-meter-long (23-foot-long) amethystine pythons.
-A shorter but considerably meaner local is the estuarine crocodile, or saltie as it is commonly called.
+A shorter but considerably meaner local is the estuarine crocodile, or salty as it is commonly called.

 Purnululu National Park